LimeLiam/NerdBot/README.md

 ![Funfact Example](/assets/funfactexample.jpg)

 NerdBot is written in Discord.JS.

+# License
 NerdBot is protected under the GNU AFFERO GENERAL PUBLIC LICENSE 3.0, which can be read in the [LICENSE file](https://github.com/Wolfalamew/NerdBot/blob/master/LICENSE)